 Healthy digital habits are built over time.
 Scaffold this for your students by providing students with weekly challenges that build norms for healthy digital behavior.

-Encourage better sleep: Students can change the blue light settings on their phone to night mode in the evening, as well as take devices out of their room one hour prior to bed-time, and instead focus on reading or playing music.
+Students can change the blue light settings on their phone to night mode in the evening, as well as take devices out of their room one hour before bedtime, and instead focus on reading or playing music.

 Check out this free lesson for even more activities and simple discussion questions.

 Technology and smart devices are integrated into our lives.
 Just as we teach the importance of physical exercise and healthy eating, digital wellness and balance is a critical skill that children must be taught early and often.
 Help students learn to identify the common signs indicating that their online and offline balance isn't healthy and develop habits to stay on track.